jserot/O2B/README.md

 For compiling the virtual machine :

-- OPAM2 + OCaml (>= 4.07 & <  4.08)
+- OPAM2 + OCaml (>= 4.07 & < 4.08) (OCaml versions > 4.07 are not supported at the moment because of
-  (OCaml versions prior to 4.07 are not supported at the moment because of changes in the bytecode instructions and in the structure of the standard library of the language since v.
+  changes in the bytecode instructions and in the structure of the standard library of the language since v.
 4.07)
 - obytelib (on OPAM)
 - ocamlclean (on OPAM)
 - ocamlbuild (on OPAM)